 - Does the shopping cart work on all systems (Chrome, Firefox, Edge, Safari, Android)?

-Ideally, you should let important customers or friends try out your new shop design.
-Only in this way will you discover central weaknesses that are detrimental to your conversion.
+Ideally, you should have your new shop design tested by important customers or friends.
+This is the only way to discover key weaknesses that are detrimental to your conversion.

-You can find more WooCommerce tips in our 70-page e-book WooCommerce for professionals.
-The book is aimed at freelancers, agencies, WP professionals and also at beginners.
+You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals.
+It is aimed at freelancers, agencies, WP professionals, but also at beginners.